Haemorrhage Shock And Blood Transfusion Short Question and Answer

 Answer:

-• It was first discovered by Landsteiner and Weiner in rhesus monkey.
+• Rh factor was first discovered by Landsteiner and Weiner in rhesus monkey.

-• It is inherited from both parents as homozygous positive DD, heterozygous negative Dd or homozygous negative dd.
+• Rh factor is inherited from both parents as homozygous positive DD, heterozygous negative Dd or homozygous negative dd.

 • Rh Antibody is absent in plasma.